autoplot/documentation/md/help.md

 plug-in data sources have graphical (GUI) editors that make it easier to compose URIs.
-For these plug-ins, clicking the folder icon next to the address bar will launch the editor, otherwise the URI completions is used to provide the user with the available parameters.
+For these plug-ins, clicking the folder icon next to the address bar will launch the editor, otherwise the URI completions is used to provide the scientist with the available parameters.

 For example, the ASCII Table reader URIs have the form